vibbits/training-material/topics/python-programming/tutorials/8_dictionaries/tutorial.md

     print("myDictionary doesn't have key 'B'!")
 ```

 However, it's much cleaner if you use the `get()` method as it doesn't return an explicit error if a key doesn't exist in your dictionary.
-Instead it will return a None-value.
+Instead it will return a `None`-value.
 ```python
 type(myDictionary.get('B'))
 ```